 Larval control is the most effective method of mosquito control.
 By targeting mosquito breeding sources, larval control can achieve sustainable reductions of mosquito populations using diverse microbial and chemical control product formulations.

-Physical, biological, and chemical control are all tools used by the District to reduce or manage mosquito populations by keeping within acceptable levels in addition to physical and biological control strategies.
+Physical, biological, and chemical control are all tools used by the District to reduce or manage mosquito populations by keeping them within acceptable levels in addition to physical and biological control strategies.

 Chemical larval control: larvicides, biorational products, insect growth regulators, and pupacides.